balexand/bootstrap_icon_components/README.md

 Macro for generating Phoenix components for Bootstrap icons.
 Only include the icons you need to avoid slow compilation and bloated modules.

+Icons are from the [Bootstrap Icons](https://github.com/twbs/icons) project.
+Version numbers in this project track those from Bootstrap Icons.

 ## Installation

 The package can be installed by adding `bootstrap_icon_components` to your list of dependencies in `mix.exs`: